mike10004/cs-bridge-2020-hw4/q2/question.md

 For example: IIII, XVII and MMMMMMDCCLXXXXVII are legal numbers in our simplified Roman numeral system, but IIIII, XIV, VVI and CCXLIII are not.

-Write a program that reads from the user a (decimal) number, and prints it’s representation in the simplified Roman numerals system.
+Write a program that reads from the user a (decimal) number, and prints its representation in the simplified Roman numerals system.

 Your program should interact with the user exactly as it shows in the following example: